nackor/sample-tdd/csharp/README.md

 ## Preparing your workspace:

-Create a New Git Branch: Before you start implementing your feature, create a new branch in Git.
+Before you start implementing your feature, create a new branch in Git.
 This isolates your development work from the main codebase, allowing for easy version control and review processes.
 You can create a new branch via the following Git command:

 ```
 git checkout -b your-branch-name